nikomatsakis/pliss-2019/content/responsive-compilers.md

 ```

 - Database contains:
+    - global revision counter
     - one map per query (e.g., `ast`)
     - maps query key to:
          - Memoized result
+         - Vector of dependencies (`[input_text("foo.rs")]`)
          - Revision when last changed
-    - Vector of dependencies (`[input_text("foo.rs")]`)

 ---

 # Recomputation (simplified)

 - When `db.ast("foo.rs")` is invoked:
+    - If no entry yet, execute query and store result.
-  - If any input dependency is out of date:
+    - Otherwise, if any input dependency is out of date:
         - Re-execute `ast` function, recording new result + dependencies
         - Update the "last changed" revision

 ---